Skip to main content

 About personal data held

-The term personal data held refers to personal data for which an operator handling personal information, such as a health insurance society, is authorized to disclose, correct, make additions to or removal from, suspend use, delete, or suspend provision to third parties.
+“Personal data held” refers to personal data for which an operator handling personal information, such as a health insurance society, is authorized to disclose, correct, make additions to or removal from, suspend use, delete, or suspend provision to third parties and excludes information specified in government ordinances as information of which revealing the existence would be detrimental to the public interest or other interests.

 About implicit comprehensive consent